rosasam/possum_game_card_generator/README.md

 ## Setup
 - Place source images in `source_pictures` directory.
+    - Source images should be `650px` wide and `550p` tall.
+Larger sizes will be cropped to fit.
 - Place csv with correct columns in root directory.

 ## Usage